GrandRegentSarva/GrandRegentSarva/README.md

-# Hi there 👋
+# Hi, I'm Sarva Dubey 👋

-I'm Sarva Dubey.
+I’m a software engineering student interested in the space where machine learning meets systems.

-I'm interested in machine learning systems, graph representation learning, distributed infrastructure, and open source software.
+I build and study projects involving deep learning, graph representation learning, AI systems, distributed infrastructure, and open-source software.
+I’m especially interested in how ML systems are designed, evaluated, and deployed in the real world.

-## Current Focus
+## Current interests

-- Deep Learning
+* Deep learning and graph neural networks
-- Graph Neural Networks
+* AI systems, inference, and evaluation
-- AI Systems
+* Distributed systems and infrastructure
-- Distributed Systems
+* Observability and reliability
-- Open Source Engineering
+* Open-source engineering
-- Research
+* Applied research

-## Repository Status
+## About my repositories

-Repositories that are actively used in my research or daily workflow are continuously maintained.
+Some repositories here support my research and daily engineering work, while others document experiments, learning, and long-term projects.

-Repositories that are not archived are still open to bug reports, feature requests, and community contributions.
+Actively maintained projects will continue to evolve.
+Other non-archived repositories remain open to bug reports, ideas, and contributions.

----
+I prefer understanding systems from first principles and turning that understanding into working software.

 Thanks for stopping by.